Emanuelzinpls/script-certo/README.md

     aimbotBtn.Text = aimbotActive and "🧠 Aimbot NPC [ON]" or "🧠 Aimbot NPC"
 end)

+-- Tecla Q ativa/desativa Aimbot
+userInput.InputBegan:Connect(function(input, processed)
+    if not processed and input.KeyCode == Enum.KeyCode.Q then
+        aimbotActive = not aimbotActive
+        fovCircle.Visible = aimbotActive
+        aimbotBtn.Text = aimbotActive and "🧠 Aimbot NPC [ON]" or "🧠 Aimbot NPC"
+    end
+end)

 -- Botão 2x Hitbox
 local hitboxBtn = Instance.new("TextButton")
 hitboxBtn.Size = UDim2.new(0, 150, 0, 40)